Top 50 Best Children's Museums in the USA You Must Visit

 Dreamstime/Viavaltours

 Another of the best kid’s museums in the US that’s located in Florida, Glazer Children’s Museum is an exciting tourist location.
+The building resembles a gigantic LEGO construction of mostly white LEGOs with a splash of orange, red, yellow, green, and blue.
+The primary focus is children 12 and under, and the building encompasses 53,000 square feet.

 Like many of the best children's museums, Glazer includes a mock grocery store for kids to learn the value of expenditure and healthy foods.
+There is also an on-site cafe with plenty of deli sandwiches and snacks, along with hundreds of fun and interactive exhibits.
+After the tour, the kids can cool off at the Curtis Hixon Waterfront Park just down the street.

 Address: 110 W Gasparilla Plaza, Tampa, FL 33602